Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

-For first time mothers, this can be a little daunting and can feel a little like a test – but don’t worry, we’re here to guide you through it and hopefully make the birth plan planning a little easier.
+For first-time parents, this can be a little daunting and can feel a little like a test - but don't worry, we're here to guide you through it and hopefully make the birth plan planning a little easier.

-A birth plan, put plainly, is a record of what you want to happen during your labour and delivery.
+A birth plan is a record of what you want to happen during your labor and delivery.
 This can include virtually anything you want the healthcare professionals delivering your baby to know.
-If you’ve received advice from your maternity team that you want to stick with during your birth, you’ll want to add that into your birth plan.
-If you have specific preferences about the position you’d prefer for labour, chuck that in.
-But remember, different women have different birth plans – this isn’t GCSE Maths, you can’t copy of your pal.
-Sure, take advice, but make sure that YOUR personal preferences that fit your circumstances are included in your birth plan.
+If you've received advice from your maternity team that you want to stick with during your birth, you'll want to add that to your birth plan.
+If you have specific preferences about the position you'd prefer for labor, write that down.

-There’s a lot that you can include in your birth plan to help your delivery team know what you’re after during your delivery.
-Depending on your specifics, like whether you want a home birth, a more holistic birth, or if you’re after a water birth or you want to explore hypnobirthing – you’ll need to detail your ideal environment and other conditions you require when you go into labour.
+Aside from that, there's a lot that you can include in your birth plan to help your delivery team know what you're after during your delivery.
+Depending on your specifics, like whether you want a home birth, a more holistic birth, or if you'd like a water birth or you want to explore hypnobirthing - you'll need to detail your ideal environment and other conditions you require when you go into labor.

 The first thing you'll want to include in your birth plan is where you intend on giving birth.
 Depending on what's available in your area, you can give birth:

 Your midwife will probably explain your best options and outline the benefits of each, but the decision is yours.
-You might find it helpful to get some advice from the pros (your Mum friends).
-Most hospitals and maternity units offer tours - go and have a nosey round.
-And you can always change your mind about where you’d like to give birth – things don’t always go to plan in labour and your main concerns might change in the moment, which is totally fine.
+You might find it helpful to get some advice from the pros (aka your mom friends).
+Most hospitals and maternity units offer tours - go and have a look around.
+And you can always change your mind about where you'd like to give birth - things don't always go to plan in labor and your main concerns might change in the moment, which is totally fine.

-Having a birth partner offers way more benefits that just having someone to yell at while you’re pushing.
-It’s actually been shown to reduce the need for pain relief while in labour – suppose having someone there to hold your hand is it’s own pain relief of sorts.
-But you’ll need to provide some information about your birth partner in your birth plan.
+Having a birth partner offers way more benefits than just having someone to yell at while you're pushing.
+It's actually been shown to reduce the need for pain relief while in labor - suppose having someone there to hold your hand is its own pain relief of sorts.
+But you'll need to provide some information about your birth partner in your birth plan.

-You need to outline who they are and where you’re comfortable with them being while you’re in labour.
-For example, would you want your birth partner with you if you need a C section?
-Or if you require a forceps or vacuum delivery?
+You need to outline who they are and where you're comfortable with them being while you're in labor.
+For example, would you want your birth partner with you if you need a C-section?
+Or, if you require a forceps or vacuum delivery?
 All this needs to be outlined in your birth plan.

-Have a think about what position you’d prefer throughout your labour and during birth.
-This can depend on how active you’d like to be up until the birth – will you be standing and walking around when they’re almost here, or are you more of a relaxer?
+Think about what position you'd prefer throughout your labor and during birth.
+This can depend on how active you'd like to be up until the birth - will you be standing and walking around when they're almost here, or are you more of a relaxer?
 Here are some popular ones that might appeal to you: